 Transport is a critical factor, and when it is underestimated, it results in losses in chick quality.
 Asia’s tropical climate is one of the biggest challenges when it comes to poultry transport.

 Many hatcheries in Asia use trucks with natural ventilation, and therefore limited cooling capacity during evening hours.
 The extreme mid-day temperatures are avoided, but there is still no control of temperature and ventilation in these trucks.
 Mr.Mohammad Imtiaz, the founder of Midland Breeders Ltd, recognized that issue and solved the problem by introducing Heering’s technologies to his business.

 It was not an easy decision for Midland Breeders to invest in a Heering chick truck.
 The investment was higher than their previous truck, and the technology was more advanced.
-But after good consultation, they were convinced that the Heering V-shape truck was the solution to decrease the mortality rate and protect the performance potential of the chicks during transport.
+But after good consultation, they were convinced that a Heering truck was the solution to decrease the mortality rate and protect the performance potential of the chicks during transport.